covovker/ecwid-wordpress-plugin/ecwid-shopping-cart/readme.txt

 * [Ecwid site](http://www.ecwid.com/?source=wporg-plugin-site "Ecwid Site")

 == Changelog ==
+= 2.4.2 =
+- Minor issue is fixed on the plugin's "General settings" page

 = 2.4.1 =
 - Added compatibility with the new versions of "Google XML Sitemaps" plugin (v4.0 and higher)